deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 In our previous notebook, we showed how to create some tables with fake data.
 In this notebook, we show how to decorate and filter our data.

 Let's start by simulating a year's worth of daily measurements.
-This could simulate something like stock prices, temperatures, etc.
+This could represent something like stock prices, temperatures, etc.

 ```python
 start_time = convertDateTime("2020-01-01T00:00:00 NY")